neox1de/tasky-rs/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [GNU General Public License v2.0](LICENSE).